The Circumcision Decision – The Prime Cut

 Medical Risks and Benefits

-Circumcision also has small but measurable benefit in preventing penile cancer, a very rare disease that strikes only about 1 in 100,000 men.
+Circumcision also has small but measurable benefit in preventing penile cancer which is a very rare disease that strikes only about 1 in 100,000 men.
 Uncircumcised men are three times more likely to develop penile cancer than circumcised men.

-Uncircumcised men are also reported to be at greater risk for developing sexually transmitted diseases such as syphilis and HIV infections than circumcised men, but behavioral factors, such as not practicing safe sex, are far more important risk factors.
+Uncircumcised men are also reported to be at greater risk for developing sexually transmitted diseases such as syphilis and HIV infections than circumcised men, but behavioral factor such as not practicing safe sex are far more important risk factors.

 Overall, the increased risk of developing UTIs, sexually transmitted diseases, or penile cancer is extremely low, regardless of circumcision status.